U.S. space tourism set for takeoff by 2014, FAA says

 In addition to tourism, suborbital spaceflights are being marketed and sold to research organizations, educational institutes and businesses that want to conduct experiments and fly payloads in space.

-One company, Virgin Galactic, an offshoot of London-based Richard Branson’s Virgin Group, already has collected about $60 million in deposits for rides that cost $200,000 per person.
+One company, Virgin Galactic, an offshoot of London-based Richard Branson’s Virgin Group VA.UL, already has collected about $60 million in deposits for rides that cost $200,000 per person.

 “Exactly when those launches will start is hard to predict, but it looks very very clear it’s going to be in the next one or two years,” Nield said.